Football and the Harsh Reality of the European Dream

 So even if you’re talented, if you’re 22, the clock may have already run out.
 This is the harsh reality.

-Is African talent more deserving than others?
+Is African or South American talent more deserving than others?
 No.

-🌍 Talent is global: a great player in Ghana has the same dream as one in Chile or Indonesia.
+🌍 Talent is global: a great player in Nigeria or Argentina has the same dream as one in Chile, Indonesia, Australia, or New Zealand.

 📑 Nobody has a “right” to a contract.